RobertBonagura/blog/src/pages/01-how-to-push-to-github-and-actually-understand-what-you-re-doing.md

 ## Making Your First Commit

 Because you just initialized your repository, the .git folder doesn't contain any commits yet.
-No snapshots have been taken yet.
+No snapshots have been taken.
 Let's create one.

-First thing we need to do is stage our files.
-Run the following command.
+First thing we need to do is stage our files by running the following command.
 ```
 git status
 ```